numberscope/frontscope/doc/code-principles.md

     comments that merely repeat what the code already says
 -   only have code that actually does something -- don't include any commented out code or code that can't be reached or run
+-   minimize the number of return statements in a function
+    -   if there are conditions under which you can bail out easily, it's OK to check for them near the top of the function and return from there
+    -   otherwise, strive to have all returns at or near the end of the function

+## Code style/formatting

+We rely on automated tools (ESLint and Prettier as of this writing) to keep the layout/style of our code uniform for readability.
+Any new code will be required to conform in the commit/PR process.
+In fact, often the tools will be able to adjust the layout of the code for you: if a commit is rejected because of formatting non-compliance, try `npm run lint` -- just be aware that it will modify your source files.
+If you just want to see the issues without touching any of your files, use `npm run lint:check`.
+See [working with the package manager](working-with-pm.md) for details on these and other scripts you can run.